Same language subtitling: Implementation

 During the last 10 years in India, SLS has been implemented on Doordarshan's film song programmes in Hindi, Bengali, Gujarati, Marathi, Telugu, Tamil, Kannada, Malayalam, Odia, and Punjabi.
 For each language the subtitles are in the same language as the audio.

 A 2002–2007 Nielsen-ORG study demonstrated that the ability to read a paragraph among schoolchildren jumped from 25% to 56% when exposed to 30 minutes a week of the Rangoli program with subtitles.
 Over 90% said they prefer having subtitles on songs owing to their interest in the lyrics.

 The basic SLS reading activity involves students viewing a short subtitled presentation projected on-screen, while completing a response worksheet.
 Ideally, the subtitling should have high quality synchronization of audio and text, text should change colors in syllabic synchronization to audio model, and the source media should be dynamic and engaging.

 Outside India

 Chinese-language programmes are often subtitled, because speakers of other varieties of Chinese can read Standard Written Chinese, even if they cannot understand the spoken dialect.

+Hebrew language programming is also subtitled, mainly the imported programs on channels like Arutz Heyalim.